Last Updated on May 28, 2026

 Tax bands and rates

-Income is taxed in a specific order on self assessment tax returns.
-If you would like to learn more, click on the link below:
+As mentioned, income is taxed in a specific order on Self Assessment tax returns, and you can learn more using the link below:

 How to calculate your tax bill – Which?

-Profits over £3,000 on capital gains from the sale of taxable assets, such as shares, property, and art, incur tax at 18% for basic rate taxpayers and 24% for higher and additional rate taxpayers.
+Any capital gains over £3,000 from the sale of taxable assets, such as shares, property, and art, are taxed at 18% for basic rate taxpayers and 24% for higher and additional rate taxpayers.

 Dividends